 LOW: The short coat needs only occasional brushing or rubbing with a grooming glove.
-Bathe your azawakh as necessary, but her sensitive skin requires a mild, hypoallergenic shampoo.
+Bathe your Azawakh as necessary, but their sensitive skin requires a mild, hypoallergenic shampoo.

 HIGH: Azawakh dogs have a number of health issues to be aware of, including: